liamjbennett/blog/content/cv/long.md

 range of systems both on Windows and Linux and helped to develop new tools to support standardized deployments on Apache Mesos.

-A significant portion of this role has involved me liaising with and training development and operations teams both in London and in San Francisco.
+A significant portion of this role involved me liaising with and training development and operations teams both in London and in San Francisco.
 It also required communicating with all layers of management to ensure the successful rollout of the projects.

-This work gave me the opportunity to work and release a lot of code open source and build communities around that; in particular I made significant contributions to the Puppet community by providing additional support for Windows.
+This work gave me the opportunity to work and release a lot of open-source code and build communities around that; in particular I made significant contributions to the Puppet community by providing additional support for Windows.
 I learnt a lot from this experience in building community though blogging, giving talks and podcasting on this and other subjects.
-Community evangelism is not something that is often thought of as significant in an operations-based role, but I have found it to be both enjoyable and beneficial on many occasions.
+Community evangelism is not something that is often thought of as significant in an operations-based role, but I found it to be both enjoyable and beneficial on many occasions.

-From April 2015 to July 2016, I was leading my team in its projects and decision making.
-We remained autonomous within the organization, identifying problems and providing solutions wherever we see value.
+From April 2015 to July 2016, I lead my team in its projects and decision making.
+We remained autonomous within the organization, identifying problems and providing solutions wherever we saw value.

 ## June 2010 - Feb 2014: Mimecast Ltd (London)